Vuk Branković: Origins

-Branković was born in 1345 and belonged to a Serb noble family that held a prominent role under the Nemanjić dynasty in the 13th and 14th centuries.
+Branković was born in 1345 and belonged to a Serb noble family that held a prominent role in the 14th century.
 Vuk was a son of Branko Mladenović (died before 1365), who received the high court title of sevastokrator from Emperor Stefan Dušan (r.
-1331–1355) and served as governor of Ohrid (present-day Macedonia).
+1331–1355) and served as governor of Ohrid (present-day North Macedonia).
 Vuk's grandfather was Mladen (died after 1326), who was župan (count) in Trebinje under King Stefan Milutin (1282–1321) and vojvoda (duke) under King Stefan Dečanski (1321–1331).
 Later chronicles alleged that the Branković were descended from Vukan Nemanjić, son of Stefan Nemanja.

 Expansion

-After their father's death, Vuk and his brothers Grgur and Nikola Radonja were forced by king Vukašin Mrnjavčević to leave their land in western Macedonia (Ohrid), and they retreated to the valley of Drenica (central Kosovo).
-From there, Vuk, who only held the humble title of gospodin (lord, sir), started to expand his realm and create his own state.
-He took advantage of the death of king Vukašin in the Battle of Maritsa (1371) and occupied his lands in the southern part of Kosovo and northern Macedonia with the city of Skopje.
-The turning point of Vuk's ascension to power in post-Nemanjić Serbia was his marriage with Mara, the daughter of the most powerful Serbian magnate prince Lazar Hrebeljanović, which brought him substantial lands in Kosovo and the city of Zvečan as dowry.
+After their father's death, Vuk and his brothers Grgur and Nikola Radonja retreated to the valley of Drenica (central Kosovo).
+During the final years of Stefan Uroš V's rule, Grgur and Vuk's governance was limited to their heritance in Drenica.
+Vuk took advantage of the death of King Vukašin in the Battle of Maritsa (1371) and conquered Sjenica, Zvečan, and part of the Lim River valley.

+Vuk's marriage to Mara, the daughter of the most powerful Serbian magnate prince Lazar Hrebeljanović, brought him substantial lands in Kosovo.
 This marriage sealed the alliance between two houses and secured Lazar's assistance for Vuk's future plans, although Vuk in return had to acknowledge Lazar as his feudal senior.
-Soon after the marriage, Lazar, Vuk, and King Tvrtko I of Bosnia attacked župan Nikola Altomanović, who ruled in the western part of Serbia, and conquered and divided his lands in 1373.
+Soon after the marriage, Lazar and King Tvrtko I of Bosnia attacked župan Nikola Altomanović, who ruled in the western part of Serbia, and conquered and divided his lands in 1373.
 In the partition of Altomanović's land, Vuk got areas of Raška (including the old Serbian capital Ras) and lands in Polimlje (northern Montenegro).
-After the death of Đurađ I Balšić (13 January 1378), Vuk captured his cities of Prizren and Peć and the area of Metohija.
-At its peak, the realm of Branković stretched from Sjenica in the west to Skopje in the east, with the cities of Priština and Vučitrn serving as its capitals.
+After the death of Đurađ I Balšić (13 January 1378), Vuk captured his cities of Prizren and Peć (Peja) and the area of Metohija.

+At its peak, the realm of Branković stretched from Sjenica in the west to Skopje in the east, with the cities of Pristina and Vushtrri serving as its capitals.
 The most important cities in Vuk's province were Priština, Prizren, Peć, Skopje, and Ras, as well as the rich mining settlements of Trepča, Janjevo, Gluhavica, and others.